ZirZam-n/2do/README.md

 # 2do
-Create and mange todo lists in terminal
+Create and manage todo lists in terminal

 This script is based on bash and I've written it in Ubuntu.
 But I think it can be used in any Linux distro!